Take Action During Open Enrollment

 - Child Life Insurance: Enroll in coverage without evidence of insurability, or cancel existing coverage.

-To ensure that you can get the benefits information you need from home, OHR has created the Virtual Benefits Fair.
+After last year's success, OHR is going to continue the Virtual Benefits Fair to ensure that you can get the benefits information you need from home.
 This online fair features vendor resources including videos, flyers and info sheets to download or print, and instructions for reaching out to plan experts with questions or concerns.

 Open Enrollment Brochure